ThatPoter/Bank-Loan-Classifier/README.md

 ## Project Intro/Objective
   This project was created with two objectives.
-  One is to understand what are the characteristics that differentiate a person who pays his loan on time from one who does not.
+  The bank needs to understand what are the characteristics that differentiate a person who pays his loan on time from one who does not.
   The other is with those characteristics identified being able to train a model so that in the future the bank can use it to predict who are the good and bad debtors.

 ### Methods Used
+* Data Import (.CSV files)
+* Data Cleaning
+* Data Transformation
+* Data Reduction
-* Data Visualization
+* Exploratory Data Analysis
-* Inferential Statistics
+* Summary Statistics
+* Feature engineering
 * Machine Learning
-* Classification Predictive Modeling (Binary)
+* Classification Model (Binary)
 * Model Evaluation

 ### Technologies